robsingh/Python-Refresher/README.md

+# Python Refresher Guide

-A complete Python refresher guide.
-It will cover everything related to Python.
+Welcome to the Python refresher guide!
+This guide covers everything related to Python.

+## Table of Contents
 Structure that would follow:
 1. Assignment Expressions
 2. Data Types and Variables